 3. Dunollie light bearing 302°T x 8.9 cables 56° 25’92N 005° 30’37W

 Position 3 - Used in May 2015 by Queen Mary 2 (loa 345 metres & draught 10.1 metres)

 4. Dunollie light bearing 225°T x 4.25 cable in position 56° 25’.07N 005° 29’.56W

 Position 4 - This is the only recommended anchorage for large cruise ships in Oban Bay.
 Northern Lighthouse Board’s Pharos (loa 84.3m draught 4.3m) and fish farm servicing vessels such as Norholm (loa 33m draught 6m) also use this area for anchoring.
 Large cruise ships have anchored between anchorage position 4 and the Sgeir Ratheid Reef whilst visiting.
 This is acceptable if the depth is not too great for your vessel.

 1. Sgeir Rathaid North cardinal buoy bearing 090°T x 1 cable in position 56° 24’.92N 005° 29’04W

-Position 2 may also be used by small boats for anchoring closer to Rubh a Chruidh.
+Position 2 is recommended for vessels up to 24m anchoring closer to Rubh a Chruidh.